 While no level of radon gas is completely safe, as with most things in life a balance and a certain amount of putting things into perspective must be met.

 Often we will expose ourselves to high levels of radiation from the sun, despite being well educated on the risks of skin cancer.

 We will eat foods, consume drinks and take substances such as nicotine which can have a similar effect.

 And of course every time we step out of the door there is a risk of serious injury or death from road accidents and such like.

 That said, with many of these examples we have a degree of choice, whereas you have no choice but to breathe the air in your immediate environment.

-That is why being informed is so important as you can mitigate the risk, but only if you know where the risk exists and what you can practicably do aboutit.
+Being informed is so important as with the correct information you can mitigate the risk, but only if you know where the risk exists and what you can practicably do about it.